Caffeine Anhydrous vs. Caffeine in Coffee: Is There Any Difference?

 Now, what happens after the effects of caffeine "kick in"?
 How long does caffeine stay in your system once it has worked its stimulating magic?

-When you consume caffeine orally (e.g., drinking coffee or an energy drink), it fully absorbs in about 20-40 minutes and reaches peak blood concentrations 30-90 minutes after that (5).
+When you consume caffeine orally (e.g., drinking coffee or an energy drink), it fully absorbs in about 20-40 minutes and reaches peak blood concentrations 30-90 minutes thereafter (5).
 Though, the rate of caffeine absorption can vary depending on your genetics, gender, tobacco and alcohol use, race, nutritional habits, and a range of other factors.

 For example, people who drink a cup of coffee on an empty stomach may fully absorb the caffeine in just 15-20 minutes.
 The same goes for caffeine anhydrous in pre-workout powders.